 We seek a candidate who is comfortable working with and analyzing data as well as writing/editing in English.
 Duties may be tailored to the intern’s interests.
+The interested applicant may choose the areas of interest from the following areas:

 All internships are unpaid.
 Minimum length of internship is one semester.